sjn/introducing-se/docs.md

 * You can find the SE community on [Discord](https://discord.gg/sKap3zM) and [elsewhere](https://streetepistemology.com/community).
 * Practice and learn in a friendly environment!
 * Find SE videos, blogs, tutorials, books and other resources on [streetepistemology.com](https://streetepistemology.com/).
 * Looking for another view on SE?
-Check the [Street Epistemology Basics](https://streetepistemology.com/blog/street-epistemology-the-basics) page.
+Check the [Street Epistemology Basics](https://streetepistemology.com/blog/street-epistemology-the-basics).

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")